 Most women with congenital heart disease (CHD) can have a successful pregnancy, but it requires careful planning and discussion with your adult CHD healthcare team.
-Pregnancy has its risks – even in healthy women – but there may be greater risk for women with CHD and their baby.
+Pregnancy has its risks – even in healthy women – but there may be greater risk for women with CHD and their child.
 For some women, the risk is high enough that pregnancy is not recommended.

 If you are thinking of becoming pregnant, it is important to talk to a cardiologist who is trained to treat women with CHD during pregnancy.